Thiruvananthapuram: Early Modern period

-Present-day Thiruvananthapuram city, district, and Kanyakumari district, were parts of the Ay dynasty during ancient and medieval ages, in the southernmost part of the Indian subcontinent.
-Ay kingdom had experienced attacks and conquests by Cholas and Pandyas in various periods.
-Later it became a part of Venad in late Middle Ages, which was eventually expanded as the powerful kingdom of Travancore in 18th century CE.
+Present-day Thiruvananthapuram city, district, and Kanyakumari district, were parts of the Ay dynasty during ancient and mediaeval ages, in the southernmost part of the Indian subcontinent.
+The Ay kingdom had experienced attacks and conquests by Cholas and Pandyas in various periods.
+Later it became a part of Venad in late Middle Ages, which was eventually expanded as the powerful kingdom of Travancore in the 18th century CE.
 The Tamil-Dravidian kind of architecture is also found in Padmanabhaswamy temple, which makes it distinct and unique from the architectural style of temples in northern and central parts of Kerala.

 Thambiran Vanakkam was printed at Kollam, the capital of Venad in 1578, during the Portuguese Era.
 It holds the record of the first book printed in any Indian language.
 It was written in the language Lingua Malabar Tamul which was spoken in Kerala during the medieval period.

-The official language of Kerala, based at Kollam, was also identified as Tamil, by the natives of Kerala in those times. and the Chola dynasty, The place names, the dialects of Malayalam spoken, and the customs that exist in Kerala today still reveal a close relationship with Tamil heritage.

-Late Modern Period
+Late Modern period

 In the early 18th century CE, the Travancore royal family adopted some members from the royal family of Kolathunadu based at Kannur.
-Then, Marthanda Varma who inherited the Kingdom of Venad expanded the kingdom by conquering the kingdoms of Kayamkulam, Kottarakara, Kottayam, Changanassery, Meenachil, Poonjar and Ambalapuzha.
+Then, Marthanda Varma who inherited the Kingdom of Venad expanded the kingdom by conquering the kingdoms of Kayamkulam, Kottarakkara, Kottayam, Changanassery, Meenachil, Poonjar and Ambalappuzha.
 In 1729, Marthanda Varma founded the princely state of Thiruvithamkoor and Thiruvananthapuram was made the capital in 1795 after shifting the capital from Padmanabhapuram in Kanyakumari district.
 Thiruvananthapuram became a prominent city in Kerala under Marthanda Varma.

 A language map of India prepared in 1822.

-As a result of the annexation of neighbouring chiefdoms, the artists and scholars from these places migrated to Thiruvananthapuram, turning it into a cultural center.
+As a result of the annexation of neighbouring chiefdoms, the artists and scholars from these places migrated to Thiruvananthapuram, turning it into a cultural centre.
 Marthanda Varma gave patronage to different temple art forms including Koothu, Padhakam, Kathakali, Thullal, and Koodiyattam.
 Noted artists such as Ramapurathu Warrier and Kunchan Nambiar amongst others served as his court poets.
 Travancore became the most dominant state in Kerala by defeating the powerful Zamorin of Kozhikode in the battle of Purakkad in 1755.

 The city developed into a significant intellectual and artistic centre during this period.
 The city's golden age was during the mid-19th century under the reign of Maharaja Swathi Thirunal and Maharaja Ayilyam Thirunal.
 This era saw the establishment of the first English school (1834), the Observatory (1837), the General Hospital (1839), the Oriental Research Institute & Manuscripts Library and the University College (1873).
 The first mental hospital in the state was started during the same period.
 Sanskrit College, Ayurveda College, Law College and a second-grade college for women were started by Moolam Thirunal (1885–1924).